 So why can’t you always give 50/50?

-Do you think that the person staring at the wall is able to go and cook dinner and tidy up?
+Do you think that the person staring at the wall can go and cook dinner and tidy up?
 No way!
 I couldn’t even watch the telly because I didn’t know what to put on.
 So, on the really bad days, Daz would look after me.
 He would cook dinner, wash and tidy up and make lunch for the next day at work.
 I would say I was probably giving 10% and Daz 90% on those days.
 And that’s okay.

 And if there comes a time where Darren doesn’t feel like he can give 50% that’s fine, I’ll pick up the slack.